Mueller Report Shows ‘Potential’ For Trump To Be Indicted After Presidential Term, Says Preet Bharara

-Former U.S. Attorney Preet Bharara says the Mueller report has opened the possibility for prosecutors to indict Donald Trump once his term at the White House ends, according to The Hill.
+Former U.S. Attorney Preet Bharara says the Mueller report has opened the possibility for prosecutors to indict Donald Trump once his term in the White House ends, according to The Hill.

-Legal experts, political pundits and the American people on both sides of the aisle have waited for the Mueller report with bated breath.
+Legal experts, political pundits, and the American people on both sides of the aisle have waited for the Mueller report with bated breath.
 The release of a redacted version by Attorney General William Barr has unsurprisingly generated a lot of debate.
 While Trump and his Republican aides have declared exoneration after the special counsel’s report was made public, Democrats in the House appear to be pushing for more information, with some prominent leaders even conceding that impeachment proceedings could soon be on the table, as reported by The Inquisitr.

 But Preet Bharara, who served as New York South District’s attorney, told CNN’s State of the Union that the Mueller report shows there’s “potential” for President Trump to be prosecuted after he leaves office.